– scroll down to see further images –

 When lit from behind or beneath the translucent quality and pleasing mottling of the tortoiseshell becomes very apparent.

-The Javanese habit of chewing betel was adopted by the local Dutch and exquisite boxes to hold the nut, the betel leaf and the other accompaniments were commissioned by the Dutch.
+The local habit of chewing betel was adopted by the local Dutch and exquisite boxes to hold the nut, the betel leaf and the other accompaniments were commissioned by the Dutch.
 The Dutch realised early on how important betel was to the indigenous people and how it was an essential part of hospitality including with the indigenous rulers.
 They quickly incorporated betel use with their dealings with local elites.

 The fashion for luxurious betel accoutrements and other finery saw the governor-general in Batavia Jacob Mossel issue a decree in 1754 stating that only the wives and widows of the governor-general, the director-general, members of the Council of the Indies and president of the Justice Council were permitted to use gold or silver betel boxes adorned with precious stones, (Zandvlieyt, 2002, p.
 206).